Best Light Therapy Lamps

 Lux, circadian light, glare, color temperature, flicker, oh my!

-Many things combine to make for a good light therapy lamp, it can be difficult to choose one unless you know what you’re looking for and why.
+Many things combine to make for a good light therapy lamp; it can be challenging to choose one unless you know what you’re looking for and why.

-Let’s go through the most important factors to consider:
+Let’s go through the most critical factors to consider:

 Lux

-You’ve probably seen a few lamps advertise “10,000 lux!”.
-This is the most popular measurement when it comes to bright light therapy.
+You’ve probably seen a few lamps advertise “10,000 lux!”
+This is the most popular measurement for bright light therapy.

-Lux is a simple number representing the lumens per square meter, or essentially the amount of light hitting a surface.
+Lux is a simple number representing the lumens per square meter or the amount of light hitting a surface.

-Lumens are a spectrally weighted measurement, specifically tailored to the visual sensitivity of the human eye.
+Lumens are spectrally weighted measurements tailored explicitly to the visual sensitivity of the human eye.

-This means it fairly accurately tells us how bright a light source is, but, there’s actually a better measurement we can use when it comes to light therapy lamps…
+This means it fairly accurately tells us how bright a light source is, but there’s a better measurement for light therapy lamps…

 Circadian Light

-Circadian light or CLA for short, is sort of like lux, only it’s spectrally weighted towards the parts of the light spectrum that most affect our circadian biology.
+Circadian light, or CLA for short, is similar to lux; only spectrally weighted towards the parts of the light spectrum that most affect our circadian biology.

 Just like lux, it spits out a simple numerical value, which makes it easy to compare the effectiveness of various lamps to each other.